-Wanneroo Districts Cricket Club won their second Alcohol.Think Again District First Grade premiership in three years with victory over Claremont-Nedlands in the 2013-14 Grand Final at the WACA Ground.
+Joondalup Districts Cricket Club won their second Alcohol.Think Again District First Grade premiership in three years with victory over Gosnells in the 2014-15 Grand Final at the WACA Ground.

 The WA District Cricket Council (WADCC)

 The Western Australian District Cricket Council is the body that is responsible for the management of District cricket in Western Australia.
 Each of the 16 District cricket clubs are represented by a delegate and the day to day affairs are managed by the WADCC Management Committee in conjunction with the WACA Competitions Department.
 Click here to view the 2014-15 fixtures

 (*Please ensure that your selected default association is the Western Australian Cricket Association, and that the selected season is 2014-15

 The WADCC is responsible for the following competitions:

 The WACA Alcohol.
 Think Again District Cricket Competition is the premier Club competition in Western Australia, with players vying for Warriors, Scorchers and national team selection.
 Retiring international and first class players wishing to continue playing will generally return to their original Club.
 16 District Clubs play 15 matches, seven two-day and eight one-day matches, with the top six sides making the finals.

 WACA Alcohol.
 Think Again District Cricket Competition